makeruniverse/docs/docs/makerblog/blog.md

 The best ideas initially look bad - even extreme - to almost everyone (Alejandro Lecuna).

-## Extreme Users
+### Extreme Users

 Extreme ideas are initially appreciated only by "extreme users".
 Therefore, innovations don't serve mass markets, but create new niches.

-HR
+(HR)

-## Makers vs. Schedules (1)
+### Makers vs. Schedules (1)

 Paul Graham [highlights](https://paulgraham.com/makersschedule.html) the clash between a manager's and a maker's schedule.
 Managers' days are broken up by meetings, and planned by others.
 Makers, however, work through long, uninterrupted time periods.

-HR
+(HR)

-## Makers vs. Schedules (2)
+### Makers vs. Schedules (2)

 Try to commit a maker to a schedule.
 Either the maker or the shedule will fall apart.

-HR
+(HR)

-## Makers vs. Schedules (3)
+### Makers vs. Schedules (3)

 Making stuff is a creative endavour.
 Neither can you really plan it, nor can you time it, well.
 Therefore, attempts to squeeze in creative work in your schedule will eventually fail.

-HR
+(HR)

-## Project Teams vs. Startups
+### Project Teams vs. Startups

 Paul Graham's [blog post](https://www.paulgraham.com/google.html) is a strong reminder that the Googles and Facebooks did not start as startups but as team projects.
 Groups of individuals with a strong interest in solving a problem.
 Not with a certain business case in mind.

-How can we fix internet search?
-(Google in 1998)
+Google in 1998: How can we fix internet search?

-How can we make money out of AI (Random startups in 2024)
+Failing Startup in 2024: How can we make money out of AI?
+(HR)

-HR

-## Constraints
+### Constraints

 To explore opportunities in the beginning of a project is not an invitation for exuberating concepts.

 When in doubt, go for the opportunity you can make real in 24h rather than in 24 months.

-HR
+(HR)

-## Running out of Energy
+### Running out of Energy

-Angel investor Naval Ravikant [once noted](https://x.com/naval/status/299291360752726016?lang=de): “Startups don't die when they run out of cash; they die when the founders run out of energy.”
+“Startups don't die when they run out of cash; they die when the founders run out of energy.”
+(Naval Ravikant) In that sense, project teams are no different to startups.
+(HR)

-I have always found this observation to be profoundly insightful, and applicable to all sorts of projects.

-It all boils down to energy, in the end.

-HR

-# 2023
+## 2023

-## User Research
+### User Research

 People in UX as well as in user research tend to evade the term "user" recently.
 They prefer to talk about and "human-centered" research, and "human-centered" solutions.